What’s the best time to visit Switzerland?

 March is when the first signs of spring can be found in warmer regions around the lakes in the south of Switzerland.
-It's pretty chilly in most regions though.
-In the mountains it's still winter with lots of snow.
+It’s pretty chilly in most regions though.
+In the mountains, it’s can still be winter with lots of snow.

-High ski resorts will be operational.
+The lifts in high ski resorts will normally be operational.
 Lower ones may close around this time.

 April/May: spring low season